 Here are some ways in which you can build self-awareness for the boardroom:

 • Take psychometric tests (or personality tests): These include tests such as Myers-Briggs, Predictive Index, and E.A.T.
 All are aimed as serving as a data point towards greater self-awareness through making you select an answer from trade-off questions to help you better understand your own true character.
 These are great for boards to do as a team to understand others’ personalities and temperaments, and how you can work better as a group.¹

-• Ask for feedback from a trusted friend or advisor: Find someone you know who will be very candid with you and sees in action in a leadership position.
+• Ask for feedback from a trusted friend or advisor: Find someone you know who sees in action in a leadership position and will be very candid with you.
 Use this person to play the role of an honest mirror.
-Let them know you are seeking candid, critical, objective feedback on their behaviours in the boardroom.
+Let them know you are seeking candid, critical, objective feedback on your behaviours in the boardroom.
 And ask them to call you out when you’re falling back into bad habits.¹

-• Get regular feedback at work: much in the same vein as the point above, use the formal processes and mechanisms at your workplace to receive candid feedback on your behaviours.¹
+• Get regular feedback at work: Much in the same vein as the point above, use the formal processes and mechanisms at your workplace to receive candid feedback on your behaviours and any blind spots you may have.¹

 • When you’re ready to take self-awareness to a higher level, consider adopting regular meditation, discernment, self-love, gratitude, and absolute consciousness.³

 Every business is a people business; this is what makes self-awareness so important.
 Without it, you will struggle to lead effectively.
 With greater self-awareness you will attain greater “self-congruence”: where what you say, think, and feel are consistent.